milonmaze/privacy-terms-observatory-beta/policies.google.com/technologies/location-data.md

 From home or work addresses you saved

 You might choose to save places to your Google Account that are important to you, such as your home or your work.
-If you set your home or work addresses, they can be used to help you do things more easily, such as getting directions or finding results closer to your home or work.
+If you set your home or work addresses, they can be used to help you do things more easily, such as getting directions or finding results closer to your home or work, and to show you more useful ads.

 You can edit or delete your home or work addresses anytime in your Google Account.